-There has been an unrelenting growth of services’ share of American GDP growing from 25% to 45% over the last sixty years.
+There has been an unrelenting growth of services’ share of American GDP, from 25% to 45% over the last sixty years.

 These statistics make us the envy of the world, as services are where the future lies.
-By creating so many key technologies, our country has been the most successful in climbing up the global value chain.
+By creating so many key technologies, our country has been the most successful in the world in climbing up the value chain.

 Emerging nations like China and South Korea, which only see services generating 10%-15% of their GDP, are wracking their brains trying to figure out how to play catch up.